 3. Celiac Disease

-When you ingest these food items that contain gluten, the body attacks the cells in the small intestine, damaging them and ensuring that these food items are not digested.
+When gluten is ingested, the body attacks the cells in the small intestine, damaging them and ensuring that these food items are not digested.

 4. Pancreatic Diseases

 The pancreas is an important organ for digestion.
 It produces chemicals and enzymes that help break down food in the intestine.